brannm/academic-kickstart/content/home/poet.md

 +++

 ## Selected Poetry:
+1. After the Beep.
+Stonecoast Review.
+Issue 14.
+2021.
+[In press]
+2. I-80E.
+Stonecoast Review.
+Issue 14.
+2021.
+[In press]
+3. The Year of the Nightmare.
+Stonecoast Review.
+Issue 14.
+2021.
+[In press]
 1. For Hollis (Reprise).
 In: LAMP Anthology Volume 1.
 Dots Publications Press.
 [Accepted]
 2. Fermentation.
 CircleShow.
 Fall 2020.
 [In press]
 2. Forsaken.
 CircleShow.
 Fall 2020.
 [In press]